c0indev3l/blankly_rsi_example_with_docker/README.md

 # Blankly example to run inside Docker containers

+This is RSI trading strategies from https://github.com/blankly-finance/rsi-crypto-trading-bot

+This example is simply an experiment to see how deployment with Docker containers can be done.

 This is a work in progress which have never been tested live.
 Don't use it until you are sure!